 Benjamin is a versatile litigator with a wealth of experience both inside and outside of the courtroom.
-He has litigated civil and criminal matters in a wide variety of industries and practice areas, including legal malpractice, accounting fraud, antitrust, class action, complex commercial litigation, contracts, employment, false advertising, intellectual property, internal investigation, mortgage fraud, product liability, structured finance, trust and estates, and white-collar crime.
+He has litigated civil and criminal matters in a wide variety of industries and practice areas, including legal malpractice, trusts and estates, accounting fraud, antitrust, class action, complex commercial litigation, contracts, employment, false advertising, intellectual property, internal investigation, mortgage fraud, product liability, structured finance, and white-collar crime.
 Benjamin represents both private clients and institutions in federal and state courts, on appeal, and in arbitration.

 - Helped obtain a $500-million settlement award on behalf of a major pharmaceutical company following a breach-of-contract arbitration hearing.